 The Fourteenth Amendment:

-- the right to be free from deprivation of life, liberty or property without due process of law
+- the right to protection from a taking of life, liberty or property without due process of law

 From the very beginning, Harrison Law Offices has protected, defended, and enforced the Constitutional rights of its clients.
-If you are a citizen whose rights have been violated by government, Harrison Law Offices can assist you through the legal process involved in filing a claim against the government.
+If you are a citizen whose rights have been violated by government, Harrison Law Offices can assist you through the legal process involved in making a claim and/or filing a lawsuit against the government.